-An event is sponsored by the university if a budgeted office, department or division of the university is responsible for organizing the event, inviting attendees, or paying expenses related to the event, including the nunchakus, metal knuckles, billy clubs or any other deadly weapon or prohibited knife, while on UT property, including campus housing, is prohibited, except as required in the lawful course of business or as authorized by the Chief of Police.
+or prohibited knife, while on UT property, including campus housing, is prohibited, except as required in the lawful course of business or as authorized by the Chief of Police.
 As of September 1, 2017, state law prohibits "location restricted knives".
-Contact law enforcement at 713-792-2890 or 911 to report potential violations of these laws on UTHealth property or facilities.
+Contact law enforcement at 713-792-2890 or 911 to report potential violations of these laws on UTHealth Houston property or facilities.

-- HOOP Policy 39, Campus and Workplace Violence Prevention - HOOP Policy 160, Criminal Background Checks purchase of food and beverages.
+- HOOP Policy 39, Campus and Workplace Violence Prevention - HOOP Policy 160, Criminal Background Checks

+An event is sponsored by the university if a budgeted office, department or division of the university is responsible for organizing the event, inviting attendees, or paying expenses related to the event, including the purchase of food and beverages.
 University representatives sponsoring such events must comply with relevant university policies and take appropriate measures to protect the welfare of the university, its staff, students and guests.
-The impairing use of alcohol at an authorized, official university function, in the course of official university business, or at an authorized university site in a manner that may adversely affect job performance or the safety of any other person is prohibited.
+The impairing use of alcohol at an authorized, official university function, in the course of official university business, or at an authorized university site in a